 Closely related to consent is the right to opt-out or object to collection, storage, or use of personal information.
 This means that an individual can ask not to have their personal information included in the business activities of your company.
 Customers may also elect to have their personal information removed from your organization.
 Opting-Out, Objecting, and Forgetting can often be tricky requirements to accommodate from an information system design perspective, as not including, or even removing select pieces of information from a database schema may negatively impact the integrity of processes that require complete databases.

 Make sure you speak to your privacy personnel and legal department to identify what personal information is required to be omitted or removed if an individual requests and design your systems to operate with that information redacted, overwritten, or removed from your databases.
 To that end, I would strongly recommend that you not use personal data as a key field in any database schema.

 Some privacy legislation requires you to create methods for your customers to opt-out even prior to the collection of personal information.
-For instance, CCPA requires you to have a ‘clear and conspicuous link on the business’ internet homepage, titled “Do Not Sell My Personal Information’” prior to collecting information.
+For instance, California Consumer Privacy Act requires you to have a ‘clear and conspicuous link on the business’ internet homepage, titled “Do Not Sell My Personal Information’” prior to collecting information.
 Make sure you consult your privacy personnel and legal personnel about what artifacts should be designed into your webpage templates.

 Access, Redress, and Data Quality